NonProfit marketing free bonuses

 3. Branding & Websites for Nonprofits

 Your nonprofit’s brand identity is more than just a logo—it should embody your values, mission, and the positive impact you have on your community.
-A cohesive and consistent brand image, including your logo, colors, messaging, and tone of voice, builds trust and recognition.
+A cohesive and consistent brand image, including your logo, colors, messaging, website design, social profiles, and tone of voice, builds trust and recognition.

 Best Practices for Website Design